sysbio-vo/sysbio-course/en/NGSchool2017.md

 apt-cache policy r-base
 ```

-> If you want to know more about apt-cache command, just run it in the console without any parameters
+> **NB:** If you want to know more about apt-cache command, just run it in the console without any parameters

 After googling we found out that default Ubuntu repository does not contain the most fresh R distribution, as packages are updated gradually when some time passes after package authors updates it.
 We are suggested to add custom repository, which contains fresh R: